SevenShepherd/SevenShepherd.github.io/_posts/2024-08-21-repent-means-turn.markdown

 What was Jesus' <span style="font-weight:bold;color:ForestGreen;">first</span> fundamental summons?
 It was to preach Repentance as an inward resolve to turn from sin, found in Matt.
 4:17 and reinforced by Ac 3:26 above.

 > From that time Jesus <span style="font-weight:bold;color:ForestGreen;">began</span> to preach this message: “<span style="font-weight:bold;color:Goldenrod;">Repent</span>, for the kingdom of heaven is near!” &mdash; Matthew 4:17 NET

+2 Cor.
+7:10 NLT tells us that true repentance is a contrition that leads to a turn from sin, while false repentance or attrition, leads to death.

+> 7:9-10 Two kinds of sorrow are mentioned: (1) **Worldly sorrow** that **lacks repentance** leads to spiritual death (e.g., see Matt 27:3-6; Heb 12:16-17).
+(2) Sorrow that **leads us away from sin** leads to **salvation**, as it did when the church in Corinth responded positively to Paul's rebuke. &mdash; Filament Study Bible

 **God has spoken.** The Apostles have written.
 The only question is, will you receive their correction?
 Do not listen to false teachers who tell you that repentance is only a mind change.
 They will lead you and your family into destruction.
 Instead [call no man your teacher](https://sevenshepherd.github.io/call-no-man-your-teacher/), turn from your sin (*repent*), and place your trust (*faith*) in Christ alone.